gabyah92/HackerRankLeaderboardGUI/README.md

 ![image](https://github.com/gabyah92/HackerRankLeaderboardGUI/assets/22296232/bb9501c1-066f-4d52-b726-b8973179c897)
 Built and developed overnight...
 I really need to sleep more...

-I conduct exams and practice contests on HackerRank.
-This is a useful to gather Leaderboards.
+I conduct exams and host practice contests on HackerRank.
+This is a useful tool to gather Leaderboard Information.
+It generates an excel sheet for each contestID as well as a final Leaderboard consisting of the total sum of all leaderboards.

 ## Usage Instructions:
 **You can insert your contest ID's in the box in the first window.
 You are meant to insert a single or multiple ID's separated by comma's( , ).**